wacncontent/CustomizeTool/output/articles/active-directory/active-directory-howto-tenant.md

 To do so, follow these steps.
 Alternatively, you may wish to create a new tenant and create an administrator in that tenant following a similar process.

 1. Log into the [Azure Management Portal](https://manage.windowsazure.cn) with your individual account
-2. Navigate to the “Active Directory” section of the portal (found in the left nav bar)
+2. Navigate to the "Active Directory" section of the portal (found in the left nav bar)
-3. Select the “Default Directory” entry in the list of available directories
+3. Select the "Default Directory" entry in the list of available directories
 4. Click on the Users link at the top of the page.
-You will see a single user in the list with value “Microsoft account” in the Sourced From column
+You will see a single user in the list with value "Microsoft account" in the Sourced From column
-5. Click “Add User” at the bottom of the page
+5. Click "Add User" at the bottom of the page
 6. In the Add User Form provide the following details:
     - Type of User: New user in your organization
     - User name: (choose a user name for this administrator)